832342 Natural resources management in mountainous areas III - wildlife problems

 - Objective (expected results of study and acquired competences)

-Students recognize the importance of ecology and human dimensions for the successful management of wildlife and their habitats in mountainous regions.
-Given a particular context, students are able to critically examine alternative management strategies (e.g., create and sustain habitat corridors) and how these are linked to multiple objectives (e.g., maintain wildlife population viability and minimize conflicts between stakeholders) via wildlife-habitat relationships.
-Further, students can identify competing objectives between focal stakeholder groups and how these are reconciled through participatory planning processes.
-Students are also able to identify particular modeling and knowledge synthesis approaches to inform wildlife management decisions in mountain ecosystems.
+Students explain and exemplify the importance of ecology and human dimensions for the successful management of wildlife and their habitats in mountainous regions.
+Given a particular context, students critically examine alternative management strategies (e.g., create and sustain habitat corridors) and how these are linked to management objectives (e.g., maintain wildlife population viability) via wildlife-habitat relationships.
+Further, students identify competing objectives between focal stakeholder groups and outline how these are reconciled through participatory planning processes.
+Students also interpret results of predictive models and knowledge synthesis approaches to inform wildlife management decisions in mountain ecosystems.

 You can find more details like the schedule or information about exams on the course-page in BOKUonline.